-These two conditions are administered in two blocks with an A-B, B-A presentation order, including a short rest break between blocks.
-Each block has 30 Reflexive trials and 70 SOCC trials producing a grand total number of trials of 200.
-The total testing time, including instruction and breaks is 30 minutes.
+These two conditions are administered in two blocks with an A-B, B-A presentation order, including a short rest break between blocks..
+The total testing time, including instruction and breaks is 30 minutes maximum.
 The reduction in number of necessary conditions makes for a much simpler testing paradigm, and the large number of repeats is necessary to perform LATER model analysis.